Raymond Chandler

 Birthday

 BiographyRaymond Thornton Chandler (July 23, 1888 – March 26, 1959) was an American-British novelist and screenwriter.
-In 1932, at the age of forty-four, Chandler became a detective fiction writer after losing his job as an oil company executive during the Great Depression.
+In 1932, at age 44, Chandler became a detective fiction writer after losing his job as an oil company executive during the Great Depression.
 His first short story, "Blackmailers Don't Shoot", was published in 1933 in Black Mask, a pulp magazine.
 His first novel, The Big Sleep, was published in 1939.
 In addition to his short stories, Chandler published seven novels during his lifetime (an eighth, in progress at the time of his death, was completed by Robert B. Parker).
 All but Playback have been made into motion pictures, some more than once.
-In the year before his death, he was elected president of the Mystery Writers of America.

 Biography from the Wikipedia article Raymond Chandler.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.